 Mud jacking involves pumping a mortar-based mixture of "mud" or "slurry" underneath a settling slab.
 This injected material is a mixture of water, soil, sand and Portland cement that cures to become a solid, stable fill.

 As the mixture is pumped underneath the concrete slab, it fills all empty spaces and creates pressure on the slab that lifts the surface upwards.
 Once injected, the slurry will then harden into a solid fill that's more stable than the soil, yet lighter than concrete.

-Ayers Basement Systems offers an fast, effective, and less invasive approach to concrete leveling with PolyLevel®.
-The PolyLevel® system involves injecting an expanding polymer foam under the concrete for a durable, long lasting solution.
+Ayers Basement Systems offers a fast, effective, and less invasive approach to concrete leveling with PolyLevel®.
+The PolyLevel® system involves injecting an expanding polymer foam under the concrete for a durable, long-lasting solution.
 If you're interested in learning about what PolyLevel® can do for you, call us for a free estimate in Grand Rapids, Lansing, Kalamazoo and nearby.